angros47/OpenB3D/OpenB3D.md

 **Mesh\*** <a id="LoadAnimMesh">**LoadAnimMesh(char\*
 file,Entity\* parent)**

-LoadAnimMesh, similar to LoadMesh, Loads a mesh from an .X, .3DS, MD2 or .B3D file and returns a mesh handle.\
+LoadAnimMesh, similar to LoadMesh, Loads a mesh from an .gltf/.glb, .3DS, MD2, .OBJ or .B3D file and returns a mesh handle.\
 \
 The difference between [LoadMesh](#LoadMesh) and LoadAnimMesh is that any hierarchy and animation information present in the file is retained.
 You can then either activate the animation by using the Animate command or find child entities within the hierarchy by using the FindChild(), GetChild() functions.
-Animation is available only in .B3D and .MD2 files, not in .3DS or .X\
+Animation is available only in .gltf/.glb, .B3D and .MD2 files, not in .3DS or .OBJ\
 \
 The optional parent parameter allows you to specify a parent entity for the mesh so that when the parent is moved the child mesh will move with